AngelShade/StarNations-Releases/README.md

 # The Next Era of Space Tactical Card Battles

-Welcome to the official release hub for **StarNations: Planets DLC**!
+Welcome to the official release hub for **StarNations: Words of Power**!
 Compile your deck, lead your faction to victory, and conquer the galaxy system by system.

 This repository hosts the official desktop client installers and auto-update assets.